AdityaShriwas18/Aditya-Shriwas-Portfolio/README.md

 ## Usage

-Modify the content of the HTML, CSS, and JavaScript files to customize the portfolio with your my own information, projects, and styling preferences.
+Modify the content of the HTML, CSS, and JavaScript files to customize the portfolio with my information, projects, and styling preferences.